 If an attorney or deputy wants to make a gift on behalf of a donor that doesn’t sit within the above rules, they will need to apply to the Court of Protection to be allowed to do so.

-The starting point in any application is affordability: can the donor afford to make gifts from his or her estate or is it likely they will require access to those funds in the future?
+The starting point in any application is affordability: can the donor afford to make gifts from their estate or is it likely they will require access to those funds in the future?
 If the donor can afford it, then the next consideration is whether making those gifts would actually be in the donor’s best interests.

 This is what the Court of Protection will decide.
 They will consider factors like:

-In summary, there’s plenty for attorneys and deputies to be aware of in these situations but these rules play an important role in ensuring the best interests of the donor are looked after.
+In summary, there’s plenty for attorneys and deputies to be aware of in these situations but these rules play an important role in ensuring the best interests of the donor remain paramount.

-If you have any queries about whether you are authorised to make certain gifts, or if you would like assistance in applying to the Court of Protection to make gifts on behalf of someone who lacks capacity, please get in touch.
-A member of the Progeny Private Law team would be happy to provide you with more information.
+Please get in touch if you have any queries about whether you are authorised to make certain gifts.
+We can support you to set up an LPA or provide assistance in applying to the Court of Protection to make gifts on behalf of someone who lacks capacity.
+A member of the Progeny Law and Tax team would be happy to advise.